BT boss urges next government to prioritise broadband rollout

 Philip Jansen said most homes only have five internet-enabled devices, but expects this to soar as older items are replaced and new smart home products hit the market.

-In an apparent dig at the Labour Party, which has called for wide-scale nationalisation of several previously state-owned businesses, Mr Jansen said: “What we need is a regulated regime that establishes the situation where we can invest heavily and get the returns our investors should appropriately get… What we’re looking for is fair, reasonable returns for our investors.
+In an apparent dig at the political and regulatory uncertainty, Mr Jansen said: “What we need is a regulated regime that establishes the situation where we can invest heavily and get the returns our investors should appropriately get … What we’re looking for is fair, reasonable returns for our investors.

 “I do think that is a more than appropriate approach and I can’t see how anyone can argue the reverse.